 Achieving and maintaining high response rates are important goals of the survey program, and guidelines have been established to persuade reluctant respondents to participate in the survey.
 The quality of data obtained from such respondents is compared to that of other respondents.

 Nathan McDermott and Lucilla Tan

 Part II.
 Processing Improvements

-Outlier detection by forecasting (PDF 163K)
+- Outlier detection by forecasting (PDF 163K)